MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/host-web-ux-in-iframe.md

 ### Handle authentication

-When embedding the ADX web UI the hosting page is responsible for authentication.
+When embedding the ADX web UI, the hosting page is responsible for authentication.
 The below diagrams describes the auth flow.

 :::image type="content" source="../images/host-web-ux-in-iframe/adx-embed-sequencediagram.png" alt-text="Sequence diagram for authentication in an embedded ADX iframe":::